The application deadline has been extended to March 6, 2017.

 - Salt Lake City public transportation pass

-Complete applications need to be received in the Graduate School Diversity Office by February 1, 2016 via email or mail.
-Notifications will be made in March.
+The application deadline has been extended.
+Complete applications need to be received in the Graduate School Diversity Office by March 6, 2017 via email or mail.
+Notifications will be made in late March.
 If you are emailing your application, email your transcript as a PDF to the address below.
 The mailing address is:

 Graduate Preparation Institute